-The WSTC report was submitted to the state legislature, the governor and the Federal Highway Administration in early 2020.
-The state legislature and governor will ultimately
+The WSTC report was submitted to the state legislature, the governor and the Federal Highway Administration in early 20201.
+The state legislature and governor will ultimately decide whether a RUC will be implemented in Washington.

 OREGON

 Oregon launched a voluntary, statewide RUC program in 2015 after completing pilot programs in 2007 and 2012.
 The program, known as OReGO, assesses a per-mile charge to participating drivers, who track miles driven and fuel consumption via a vehicle data port dongle.
 Program participants pay 1.8 cents per mile on Oregon roads, and receive a credit for fuel tax they pay (up to and not exceeding the road charges paid).
 The state's gas tax is 36 cents per gallon and the program is limited to vehicles that get at least 20 miles per gallon (the break-even point for the program).